sleeptoken/zettelkasten/Remote Thought/Authentication vulnerabilities.md

 On the exploit server, open the access log.
 There should be a GET request from the victim containing their stay-logged-in cookie.
 -  since the cookie is crafted the same as before, decode it accordingly.

+### Passwrd reset

+1. Sending passwords by email - approach is highly susceptible to man-in-the-middle attacks.
+2. Resetting passwords using a URL -
+	- Send a unique URL to users that takes them to a password reset page , generate a high entropy, hard to guess token in URL.
+In the best case scenario, this URL should provide no hints about which user's password is being reset.
+	- When the user visits this URL, the system should check whether this token exists on the back-end and, if so, which user's password it is supposed to reset.
+This token should expire after a short period of time and be destroyed immediately after the password has been reset.
+However, some websites fail to also validate the token again when the reset form is submitted.

 ### References